M-Alhassan/Blackhat-MEA-2023-CTF-Writeups/Not_Supported/README.md

     <img src="IMG/2.png" style="width: 100%">

-4. **Retrieve the Notepad Process:** Start your quest to find the elusive Notepad process within the running processes.
+4. **Retrieve the Notepad Process:** Start your quest to find the Notepad process within the running processes.
 Use the command `strings running_processes.txt | grep Notepad` to extract the Process ID (PID).
 This number represents the unique proccess number of the Notepad.exe process.

     <img src="IMG/3.png" style="width: 100%">